CiscoDevNet/intersight-powershell/docs/Set-IntersightHyperflexLocalCredentialPolicy.md

 ```

 ### -HxdpRootPwd
-HyperFlex storage controller VM password must contain a minimum of 10 characters, with at least 1 lowercase, 1 uppercase, 1 numeric, and 1 of these -_@#$%^&amp;*! special characters.
+HyperFlex storage controller VM password must contain a minimum of 10 characters, with at least 1 lowercase, 1 uppercase, 1 numeric, and 1 of these -_@#$%^$amp*! special characters.

 ```yaml
 Type: string